Published on August 16, 2021 Updated on March 30, 2023

 Because of their enthusiasm regarding opening up to other people, anxious people have the advantage of being able to deal with challenging work scenarios through effective cooperation skills, willingness to seek support from others, and trust in other people’s abilities.

 Let’s consider this as a constructive balance between the fight or flight response characteristics.
 Each specific attachment style governs our fight or flight response.
 For example, a stressful work situation may activate the attachment system of an avoidant person and trigger their tendency to avoid difficult situations.
 Thus, they may react with the flight response.
 In contrast, when an avoidant individual’s attachment system is triggered, they are more likely to try and fight for a positive outcome.

 Someone with an anxious attachment tends to be hyper-vigilant regarding their actions and how they could possibly be upsetting for someone else.
 For this reason, they are unlikely to be troublemakers in the workplace, and instead, they are likely to constantly evaluate their behavior and quality of work to avoid confrontation.
 Although this may be a little exhausting for the individual, these traits are undoubtedly highly desirable in a professional context!

-Anxious adults are likely to give themselves over to relationships entirely.
+Anxious partners are likely to give themselves over to relationships entirely.
 They fall in love easily and tend to hold their partners in high regard.
 For this reason, they put a lot of effort and dedication into their relationships.
 Even when a relationship is in trouble, someone with anxious attachment is less likely to give up on it than the other attachment styles.

 Furthermore, an anxious adult is not likely to run away from intimacy or emotional closeness.
 In fact, they welcome it as it makes them feel more secure in their relationship.
 Someone with this attachment style can highly attune themselves to their partner’s needs due to their hyper-vigilant behaviors.
 Meaning that when their partner needs emotional or physical support, they are sensitive enough to detect what they need.